Apple Pie. Cheeseburgers. The Fourth of July. America. Baseball.

 Baseball is the iconic game that has ended wars, cured diseases, given us Babe Ruth, and made it okay to eat sunflower seeds while playing a sport.
 For those who love the game of baseball for its slow seduction, endless games, home run derbies and steroid scandals, there is nothing better than spending a day at the ballpark.
 Players know that the only way to excel is to be committed to taking hundreds of swings in the cage, and fielding thousands of grounders (even after you catch one in the groin).

-Whether you are an eight-year old with allergies who is scared of the ball when it’s thrown to you, or if you are an eighteen-year old phenom with all five tools, you will be have to get used to listening to the sometimes cruel feedback of those baseball experts who came before you.
-Some of them are bitter old dudes who can’t let go of their glory days.
+Whether you are an eight-year-old with allergies who is scared of the ball when it's thrown to you, or if you are an 18-year-old phenom with all five tools, you will have to get used to listening to the sometimes cruel feedback of those baseball experts who came before you.
+Some of them are bitter old dudes who can't let go of their glory days.
 Others are veterans of the game who want to impart their knowledge on the next generation of ball player.
 That, fellow baseball loving Americans, is the manager.

 He's Lasorda getting up there.